 The Recordati Group offers a broad range of medications in this country through its organizations Recordati S.p.A. and Innova Pharma S.p.A. and provides doctors and specialists with up-to-date support of high scientific value.
 In addition to its historic and established presence in the cardiometabolic field, the Italian product portfolio also boasts quality medicines in urology, in gastroenterology and in pain control.
-Peptazol[®] (pantoprazole), a proton pump inhibitor frequently used for the treatment of gastro esophageal reflux disease and in the prevention of gastro duodenal ulcers caused by NSAIDs, belongs to a large and competitive market.
+Peptazol® (pantoprazole), a proton pump inhibitor frequently used for the treatment of gastro esophageal reflux disease and in the prevention of gastro duodenal ulcers caused by NSAIDs, belongs to a large and competitive market.
 Its use is growing continuously thanks to its good and proven pharmacological properties.
 Its lower potential for pharmacological interactions distinguishes it from other similar medications.
 This is an important factor and is widely recognized by doctors because the greatest users of this class of drugs are patients who simultaneously undergo a number of different treatments.
-Tora-Dol[®] (ketorolac tromethamine) is an effective fast-acting non-steroidal anti-inflammatory drug which has always been a leader in its class.
+Tora-Dol® (ketorolac tromethamine) is an effective fast-acting non-steroidal anti-inflammatory drug which has always been a leader in its class.
 It is considered by a large number of both specialists and general practitioners as one of the most effective drugs for pain control.
-It is currently widely used both in hospitals and out-patient clinics for the treatment of post-surgical pain and renal colic, that is, for acute and severe pain.
+It is used both in hospitals and out-patient clinics for the treatment of acute and severe pain.

-Urorec[®] (silodosin) is appreciated by physicians in Italy and reinforces the company's presence in the field of urology and in particular in benign prostatic hyperplasia.
-Recordati's offering in cardiology, apart from Zanedip[®]/Lercadip[®] (lercanidipine) and Zanipress[®]/Zanipril[®] (lercanidipine+enalapril), includes Cardicor[®] (bisoprolol), a drug belonging to the beta-blocker class indicated for the treatment of chronic, stable, moderate to severe heart failure, associated with reduced systolic ventricular function.
+Urorec® (silodosin) is appreciated by physicians in Italy and reinforces the company's presence in the field of urology and in particular in benign prostatic hyperplasia.

+In cardiology Recordati offers a number of treatments.
+Two antihypertensive products entirely developed in-house are Zanedip®/Lercadip® (lercanidipine) and Zanipress®/Zanipril® (lercanidipine+enalapril), available in a number of dosage forms to which in 2015 a new strength was added for the brand Zanipress®/Zanipril®, 20mg of lercanidpine + 20mg of enalapril, which enhances the offering for the treatment of hypertension.
+Cardicor® (bisoprolol), a drug belonging to the betablocker class indicated for the treatment of chronic, stable, moderate to severe heart failure, associated with reduced systolic ventricular function.

-It is administered together with ACE inhibitors and diuretics and is much appreciated by physicians.
+It is administered together with ACE inhibitors and diuretics and is today considered the gold standard.

 Rextat® (lovastatin), together with the brand Lovinacor® (lovastatin) marketed by Innova Pharma, a well-known and trustworthy statin, is a successful brand in the Italian portfolio.
 It has a favourable cost/benefit profile in first line pharmacological treatment of dyslipidemia and is supported by extensive scientific documentation and clinical trials.

-In the respiratory therapeutic area Recordati offers Isocef[®] (ceftibuten), a third generation oral cephalosporin for the treatment of infections of the upper respiratory tract.
+In the respiratory therapeutic area Recordati offers Isocef® (ceftibuten), a third generation oral cephalosporin for the treatment of infections of the upper respiratory tract.
 Its once a day dosing regimen and low resistance profile are in line with modern treatment characteristics.

-Rupafin[®] (rupatadine) is a valid therapeutic solution for the treatment of rhinitis and rash caused by seasonal or perennial allergies due to its particular mechanism of action.
-In 2014 two gastrointestinal products were added to Recordati's product portfolio, Citrafleet[®], a bowel cleanser used in the preparation of colonoscopy procedures and CasenLax[®], an osmotic laxative used in particular in chronic constipation as it is not absorbed in the intestine and therefore appropriate also for pediatric use.
+Rupafin® (rupatadine) is a valid therapeutic solution for the treatment of rhinitis and rash caused by seasonal or perennial allergies due to its particular mechanism of action.

+In 2014 two gastrointestinal products were added to Recordati's product portfolio, Citrafleet®, a bowel cleanser used in the preparation of colonoscopy procedures and CasenLax®, an osmotic laxative used in particular in chronic constipation as it is not absorbed in the intestine and therefore appropriate also for pediatric use.

 Recordati has always been close to both family doctors and specialists and each year sponsors a number of educational projects and training courses in its areas of therapeutic interest.
+In 2015 5,000 participants attended the training courses sponsored by the company.

-A new program of residential courses dedicated to professional risk in primary care generated much interest.
-This program involved 700 family doctors in 2014.
-In urology Recordati supports a Master's program for young urologists to incentivize scientific research projects.
+The program of residential courses dedicated to professional risk in primary care generated much interest.
+This program alone involved 1,300 family doctors.